KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a DLL specified in a DLL import cannot be found.

-    [System.DllNotFoundException]::New("a DLL specified in a DLL import cannot be found.")
+    throw [System.DllNotFoundException]::New("a DLL specified in a DLL import cannot be found.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.DllNotFoundException.aspx)